swarsell/SystemMonitor/README.md

 # SystemMonitor

-A simple program that displays data about the system
+A simple program that displays data about the system.

 What the program can do:
 Displays information about RAM and ROM to the console.